hackorlyf/Third_Person_Veiw-Assignment/README.md

 # Third_Person_Veiw-Assignment
-This is my submission of tasks given to me for an internship at Jayam Patel
+This is my submission of tasks given to me for an internship at Persist Ventures.

 # Controls
 Press B : Burpee (has delay of 5 seconds and press B again to stop doing Burpees)